It is an increase in the size of individual cells.

 In another example, the liver can undergo hepatocyte hypertrophy.

-One form of hepatocellular hypertrophy is attributable to an increase in the smooth endoplasmic reticulum with a concomitant increase in xenobiotic metabolizing enzymes.
+One form of hepatocellular hypertrophy increases the smooth endoplasmic reticulum with a concomitant rise in xenobiotic-metabolizing enzymes.

 These types of hypertrophy are generally reversible when the causative stimulus is removed.